Elijer/jungle/README.md

 # Docker
 Pain point: running `docker compose up` had permissions issues, but doing `docker run -i -t <image-id>` worked fine

+# Three.js
+### Gotchas
+- Weird location-based bug in which ghost boxes change color depending on player's current location: make sure that all materials are set to transparent before their opacity is changed (this interacts with box recycling in a weird way)